feralpacket/preonic_keymap/README.md

 ```

 ### Cisco Aliases Emulated with Leader Key
 I'm using the Leader Key feature to emulate the alias commands available in Cisco IOS.
 The LEADER_TIMEOUT is set to 2000 ms (this will change as I get use to this feature).
 Meaning, you have up to 2 seconds between key presses.
 After the key sequence is pressed, wait 2 seconds and the alias will be sent as a string of text.
-Do not hit enter after entering the key sequence.
+Do not hit enter after pressing the key sequence.
 Change the timeout as necessary in the config.h file.

 To use this feature, press the leader_key and then press the key sequence in order.
 Wait 2 seconds.
 Look at the keymap.c file to see which key KC_LEAD is associated with (I'll probably move it around a few times).
 Change the key KC_LEAD is associated with as necessary.